Palks-Studio/billing-system/README.md

 - Client auto-fill from archives (SIREN, SIRET, VAT, email, name)
 - Structured archiving by client and period
 - Secure sequential numbering (file lock)
+- Monthly invoice export (ZIP archive) from the interface
-- Monthly export of invoices (ZIP)
+- Monthly or yearly revenue export (CSV) from the interface
-- Monthly export of revenue records (CSV)
+- Monthly or yearly expense export (CSV) from the interface
-- Yearly export of the revenue journal (CSV)
+- Monthly or yearly deposit export (CSV) from the interface
 - Automatic email notifications at each stage (quote, invoice, settlement)
 - Cross-module navigation bar
 - Bilingual FR/EN interface with real-time language switch